kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 In [0.92.0](https://github.com/kube-rs/kube/releases/tag/0.92.0), the [watcher] dropped its internal buffering of state and started to fully delegating any potential buffering to the associated [Store].

-This has resulted in a pretty big memory improvement for direct users of [watcher], but also (somewhat unintuitively) for users of reflectors and stores.
+This can cause a decent memory use reduction for direct users of [watcher], but also (somewhat unintuitively) for users of reflectors and stores.

-Why does this change improve all cases?
-Why did we buffer in the first place?
+In this post, we explore the setup, current solutions, and some future work.

 <!-- more -->